openebs-archive/openebs-docs/docs/crunchy_postgres.md

 About Crunchy Postgres
 ----------------------

-The Postgres container used in the StatefulSet is sourced from CrunchyData\_.
+The Postgres container used in the StatefulSet is sourced from CrunchyData.

 CrunchyData provides cloud agnostic PostgreSQL container technology that is designed for production workloads with cloud native High Availability (HA), Disaster Recovery (DR), and monitoring.